 The decoder provides two direction dependent lighting outputs as well as two special function outputs controlled by F1 and F2.
 Using F3 and F4 a shunting mode for slow speeds and Start/braking inertia can be activated.
-The decoder can be programmed with the Intellibox, DCC, Märklin controllers.
+The allocation of the switching tasks such as lighting, special function outputs, shunting and adjustable starting/brake inertia can be freely assigned to the function keys of the digital controller (Function Mapping).
+The decoder can be programmed with the Intellibox, DCC, and Märklin devices.
 CV's can be programmed with all devices.